Embed Code

 Peat gatherers at Westhay, Somerset Levels in 1905

-Peat extraction in East Frisia, Germany
+Peat extraction in East Frisia, Germany in 1987

 Peatlands, particularly bogs, are the primary source of peat; although less common, other wetlands, including fens, pocosins and peat swamp forests, also deposit peat.
 Landscapes covered in peat are home to specific kinds of plants, including Sphagnum moss, ericaceous shrubs and sedges.
 Because organic matter accumulates over thousands of years, peat deposits provide records of past vegetation and climate by preserving plant remains, such as pollen.
 This allows the reconstruction of past environments and the study of land-use changes.